Zygomatic Dental Implants — Downey, CA

 The Hopeless Case

-When zygomatic is the answer.
+When is zygomatic the answer?

 Who qualifies